 - Update ISS with any change in your program of study

 Updates include a change in your major, a change in your financial information, any change in your legal names, or a change in degree level.
-Check our Applications & Forms page for the appropriate form.
+All applications are located on Terra Dotta.

 - Maintain a valid passport

 Check with your home country consulate or embassy in the United States if you need to renew your passport while you are here.

 - Enroll full-time each fall and spring semester